 To that end, we’ve rounded up the main DSLRs currently available from the two (bar the most senior models designed for professionals) and compared them with their rivals in the same price bracket.

-With both Canon and Nikon now both offering a range of mirrorless cameras as well, we'll also take a look at both systems.
+With both Canon and Nikon now both offering a range of mirrorless cameras as well, we'll also take a look at the offerings from both manufacturers here.

 Whether you’re a photographic novice looking for your first camera, an enthusiast keen on exploring a range of options or a more advanced user looking for a full-frame powerhouse, read on to get the best idea of what your money gets you.